Talking with my friends this week who are not happy about being single for Valentines this year I decided to write a note about love.

 The ability to love someone is one of the greatest joys we can ever experience.
 But at the same time, it can hurt.
 Loving someone means you are willing to experience the good and the bad.
 Someone may pose the question, “when does it hurt?”
 It can hurt when the other person does something very detrimental to you, and it hurts when you see that person enduring pain and sadness.

 Loving someone takes a lot of effort.
-It is imperative to listen to each other unless you are dating a psychic (lol).
+It is imperative to listen to each other unless ya’ll are psychic (lol).
 Respect your partner for who they are and not what you want them to be.
 True love sees and accepts a person for who they are.
 It is also true love that makes change for the better.

 I am always reminding myself I am mine before I am ever anyone else’s.
-Self-Love doesn’t just go with the flow, choose the flow you go with.
-Don’t outsource your self love definition.
+Self-Love doesn’t just go with the flow, it chooses the flow you go with.
+Don’t outsource your self-love definition.
 Treat problems like old pictures: reframe them.
 Do not forget the lesson from your history.
 Let your heart guide you in your present & future situations!